Fire-Ventures-Enterprise/FireBuildai/marketing/README.md

-# FireBuild.ai Marketing Website
+# firebuildai.com Marketing Website

-This is the marketing website for FireBuild.ai that will be deployed to `firebuildai.com`.
+This is the marketing website for firebuildai.com that will be deployed to `firebuildai.com`.

 ## Features